What Is SDR Therapy – An Introduction

 This superiority to inhibition strategies is why SDR is far faster and more reliable than cognitive therapies including CBT and mindfulness/ACT.
-It is also very much more reliable than EFT or EMDR because its theoretical foundation has been robustly validated with excellent empirical evidence and this has given rise to techniques which are science based rather than concept based.
+It is also very much more reliable than EFT or EMDR because its theoretical foundation has been robustly validated with excellent empirical evidence and this has given rise to techniques which are science based rather than concept based (the theories proposed for EFT and EMDR have been roundly disproven).

-Although SDR has a history stretching back well over 50 years, it is only in the last 10-20 years that modern research has been able to verify the theoretical basis and practice by:
+Although SDR has a history stretching back well over 50 years, it is only in the last 10-20 years that modern research has been able to investigate the mechanism involved, and allow for the development of a comprehensive theoretical basis and precision practice by:

 - Accurately describing and measuring the “reconsolidation” phase of a conditioned response